Saudi Arabia and Iran: Friends or Foes?

 I know both countries well and care for them.
 But as an American, I have also enjoyed the latitude of observing the two countries from a detached point of view.
 I think all these perspectives were critical in writing the book.

 Did you share parts of the book with policy makers before it was published?

-I shared the first three critical chapters of the book with the White House and the U.S. State Department, and with colleagues in Saudi Arabia, over a year and a half before the book was published.
+I shared the first three critical chapters of the book with the White House and the U.S. State Department, and with a think tanks in Saudi Arabia, over a year and a half before the book was published.
 This was before President Obama discussed his theory of "equilibrium" between Saudi Arabia and Iran, the same theory which I had elaborated on in detail in the chapters I sent to the White House and the State Department.
-I offered to share the same chapters with Iran’s authorities, but received a request once the book had entered publication and was under copyright controls.
-Since I could not share the chapters then, I gave an interview on the Saudi-Iranian relations to the political reform journal, Iran-e Farda.
+I offered to share the same chapters with Iran, but received a request once the book had entered publication and was under copyright controls.
+I gave an interview on the Saudi-Iranian relations to the political reform journal, Iran-e Farda.

 Who funded the book project?

 Are differences and conflicts between Shias and Sunnis the main cause of the Saudi-Iranian rivalry?